-However, if you joined the Scheme on or after 1 July 2005 or were admitted into the Scheme as a Late Entrant after 1 October 2004 and die with less than 2 years Pensionable Service, after excluding any transferred service, the lump sum payable is a refund of your own contributions, plus interest.
+However, if you were admitted into the Scheme as a Late Entrant and die with less than 2 years Pensionable Service, after excluding any transferred service, the lump sum payable is a refund of your own contributions, plus interest.

 The lump sum is paid tax free under current legislation.